 Here’s a pretty suspicious email, claiming to offer a big gift-card reward for answering a survey.

 At this point, your good instincts have probably warned you away.
-But if you want to check more, click the drop-down at the right that offers you options like Junk or Reply.
+To flag these items, click the Junk option at the top.

 This window will open.

 Scroll down to the very bottom to find the very last received from listed.
 Scam emails will often go through multiple sources.

 Now you can be sure about marking the message as junk or a scam.

 One thing I will ask you not to do is to mark something as spam or junk just because you don’t want to receive an email you’ve subscribed to anymore.
 If you sign up for a company and you think they’re sending too many emails or you’ve just lost interested, please just unsubscribe.
 There’s probably a place on the bottom of the newsletter or you can go to their site and look for the option.
 When you mark something as spam, just because you are no longer interested, you can cause a company to be blocked from sending to hundreds of thousands, maybe millions of senders.